refringe/PAIN/.github/README.md

 # Features:
 - Forgetting what an AI-2 looks like for the tenth time.
-- Is that a magazine or a bannana?
+- Is that a magazine or a banana?
 You'll never reload until you know!
 - Making you truly earn the knowledge that a T-Plug is, in fact, not a weapon.
 - The joy of discovering that you can't repair a broken leg with a splint, because you don't know what it looks like.